lunasorcery/file2img/README.md

 ### Paletted data

 Certain older game platforms often used paletted data - where you'd have a small array of colors, with the image data consisting of indices into that array.
-With the use of the `-p` and `-i` flags, **file2img** is capable of handling these formats.
+With the use of the `--palette-start`/`-p` and `--index-format`/`-i` flags, **file2img** is capable of handling these formats.

 Consider a hypothetical file with the following layout.
 We have a block of little-endian XBGR1555 palette data at address 0x0, and the image's index buffer is 512 bytes later at address 0x200.
 This layout is very similar to structures you might find in some Game Boy Advance ROMs.